amira-hoxha/stripe-payment-fs/README.md

-# stripe-payment-fs - Stripe payment demo with Embedded Checkout
+# Stripe payment demo with Embedded Checkout

 A demo implementation of Stripe payment using Node.js for the backend and React for the frontend.